 When you die, the partner you live with does not automatically have a right to your property or possessions.
 You would need a Will to clearly set out what you intend to happen to your interest in your home, your savings and personal possessions.

 As the law around living with someone is complicated, any errors in a Will can cause problems after your death.
 It is therefore advisable to have a Will formally drawn up by a solicitor, dealing with all relevant issues.

 It may not be particularly pleasant to think about or to plan for unwelcome eventualities.
-However it is strongly advisable for you and your partner to seriously think about and discuss the possibilities that can arise whilst you’re living together; and consider what you would like to do in such circumstances.
+However it is strongly advisable for unmarried couples to seriously think about and discuss the possibilities that can arise whilst living together; and consider what they would like to do in such circumstances.